Want to learn about African immigrants? Mr. President, meet Africa’s tech sector

 BRCK co-founder Juliana Rotich is a University of Missouri grad and MIT Fellow.
 Nigerian fintech entrepreneur, Tayo Oviosu, founder of fintech firm Paga, studied at Stanford and worked at Cisco before launching his digital payments company in Lagos.

-And MallforAfrica—a tech startup founded by an African immigrant—is now employing Americans at its Portland processing center.
+And MallforAfrica — a tech startup founded by an African immigrant — is now employing Americans at its Portland processing center.
 It plans to expand with a new U.S. location in 2018.

-So circling back to Shithole gate, when it comes to Africa and African immigrants, there’s a lot more for the president and his administration to consider when it comes to policy and characterizations of the continent.
-Africa’s technology sector, IT entrepreneurs, and their growing connections to the United States should factor highly.
+So circling back to Shithole-gate, when it comes to Africa and African immigrants, there’s a lot more for the president and his administration to consider when it comes to policy and characterizations of the continent.
+Africa’s technology sector, IT entrepreneurs and their growing connections to the United States should factor highly.

 0